The Bottom Line (Bryant University): Recordings

-After earning notoriety for their set selection at the International Championship of Collegiate A Cappella, The Bottom Line recorded their single, "Comeback", originally performed by Ella Eyre and arranged by Elliott von Wendt.
-The single was produced by The Vocal Company, a New York-based company known as the leader in a cappella production, and released in the fall of 2019.
+After earning local notoriety for their set selection at the International Championship of Collegiate A Cappella, The Bottom Line recorded their single, "Comeback", originally performed by Ella Eyre and arranged by Elliott von Wendt.
+The single was produced by The Vocal Company and released in the Fall of 2019.

 The Bottom Line also released "She Ain't Me" as a single on all streaming platforms on April 23, 2021.